funnything1/Jellyfin-Custom-Links/README.md

 I use docker jellyfin but the steps should be very similar to windows/linux installs.

 This is not an intended way to edit this.
 Any update to jellyfin may break something.
-I am using the latest jellyfin 10.8.13
+I am using the latest jellyfin 10.9.1 as of 5/14/2024

 # Instructions for forgot password link in jellyfin